kubiknem/event-calculus-solver-comparison/README.md

 ## TODO / QUESTIONS for clingo-lpx
+- Still need to add trajectories
-- Any way to map interpreted values into the answer using #show?
+- ?
+Any way to map interpreted values into the answer using #show?
 (Place things from "Assignment:" directly into "Answer:" in the output)
-- Any way to say steps with `[+-*]e` are not allowed? -- might help with the triggered events problem
+- ?
+Any way to say steps with `[+-*]e` are not allowed? -- might help with the triggered events problem

 ## TODO
 - add more examples (rest of ICLP25 paper and any other ones)